gordiustech/gordiustech.github.io/README.md

-# gordiustech.github.io
+# Python Package Server

-Gordius Technologies Website
+This is a GitHub pages site serving as a PyPI Server for Gordius packages.